 Services and support

 Borrowing institutions will benefit from the museum’s many years of experience in the field of international loans and art transportation.
 Our employees will supervise the installation of the exhibition with great care and dedication in close consultation with your organisation.
-The BVB Collections team will also help to conceive a programme of activities that will make the exhibition a success for the borrowing institution.
-For more information about the exhibitions, please contact Sandra Tatsakis, head of travelling exhibitions.
+The Touring Exhibitions team will also help to conceive a programme of activities that will make the exhibition a success for the borrowing institution.
+For more information about the exhibitions, please contact Sandra Tatsakis, head of Touring Exhibitions.